SineQuaNonSoftware/puppet-proxmox/README.md

 **Warning** The module will change your network configuration to create the necessary bridge interfaces for a public and a private VM network in proxmox, change your default kernel and remove the mainline one.
 Read the code and the documentation, and amend the module for your context where necessary.

+**Warning** The module will reboot your server once the puppet run is done.
+This is necessary in order to switch kernel.

 ### Setup Requirements

 * A clean Debian install